eduvpn/documentation/MULTI_NODE.md

     $ sudo systemctl restart httpd

+Before moving on to the nodes, make note of the `vpn-server-node` secret under the `apiConsumers` section in `/etc/vpn-server-api/config.php`.
+You'll need it next!

 ## Nodes

 The instructions below will be only shown for Node A, but they are identical